15Max/LatentDirichletAllocation/README.md

 ## Latent Diriclet Allocation (LDA)
-This project explores Latent Dirichlet Allocation (LDA), applied to  [dataset]().
+This project explores Latent Dirichlet Allocation (LDA), applied to the [BBC News dataset](https://www.kaggle.com/datasets/hgultekin/bbcnewsarchive).
-This dataset contains ....
+This dataset contains 2225 documents from the BBC news website corresponding to stories in five topical areas from 2004-2005.
+The categories are: business, entertainment, politics, sport, and tech.
-Given the limited computational resources at our disposal, we decided to work with a subset of the data.
-The data pre-processing and model training were carried out on a NVIDIA GeForce RTX 4060 Laptop GPU.
+The choice of this datasset is also related to the limited computational resources at our disposal. in fact both the data pre-processing and model training were carried out on a NVIDIA GeForce RTX 4060 Laptop GPU.

-The main goal of our project is to identify the topics in ...
+The main goal of our project is to identify the topics in these news articles.
-To carry out this task, also known as topic modeling, we will use LDA, a classical techinque in the field of Natural Language Processing (NLP).
+To carry out this task, also known as topic modeling, we will use LDA, a classical techinque in the field of Natural Language Processing (NLP) and ProdLDA, a more advanced version of LDA that leverages the product of experts to improve the interpretability of the topics identified.
 After computing the topic distributions, they will be visualized and interpreted to understand the main themes present in the dataset.

 ## Project structure